 However, if you admit that there's room for improvement, this article could be of great benefit to you.
 You'll understand the negative effects caused by simple shortcomings in the communications surrounding schedule management.

 In many businesses, this approach has been established for many years.
 Employers and schedule managers have the daunting task of organizing and making sense of all the information given to them by employees.
 They're well aware of the effort needed to take into account the peculiarities and quirks of everything and everyone.

 This influx of information often forces schedule managers to build workarounds, often using Excel-type spreadsheets, in order to retranscribe availability in a more comprehensive and easily browsable layout to use when planning schedules.
 Since this task is highly prone to human error, it’s understandable that employers sometimes make mistakes.

-While using employee availability forms makes things easier, managing this manually requires considerable time and energy and it’s also the cause of frustrating omissions, which also have the potential effect of infringing on labor relations.
+While using employee availability forms makes things easier, managing this manually requires considerable time and energy.
+It’s also the cause of frustrating omissions, which also have the potential effect of infringing on labor relations.

 Even worse: traditional efforts to manage availabilities and the time dedicated to them doesn't add any additional value!